gd99/HackerNewsAPI/README.md

 - Authorisation can be added
 - Unit tests are quite basic and more could be added
 - Helm or terraform could be used to improve deployment into cloud
+- Logging has been kept basic and structured logger like serilog would be an improvement